 Sketching in public can be a scary prospect but once you realise no one is really paying attention you soon build your confidence.
 If people do wander over to take a look at what you’re doing, more often than not they will be super impressed with what you’re doing and say something along the lines of “I wish I could do that”.

 Fun is the name of the game.
 Never feel pressured.
-If you go out for walk and you just don’t feel comfortable to sketch, just keep on walking and enjoy the stroll.
+If you go out for a walk and you just don’t feel comfortable sketching, just keep on walking and enjoy the stroll.
 This is the point of having your sketching tools with you all the time.
 That way you can sketch whenever you feel!
 Confidence will come with time.
 Just keep trying and just keep smiling.

 Get in touch…